Will AI Replace Paid Media Specialists?

 AI task scores based on O*NET occupational task data (US Dept. of Labor)

-Core tasks for Paid Media Specialists and how much of each one todayβs AI can handle autonomously β higher = more displacement risk.
+Core tasks for Paid Media Specialists and how much of each one today’s AI can handle.
+Higher scores mean more of that task is AI-automatable today - not a direct forecast of job loss.
 Hover any bar to see per-model scores.

 Build and launch paid search campaigns in Google Ads and Microsoft Ads, including keyword selection, match type strategy, ad group structure, and bid settings